 10 Art Deco Artists Who Changed the World of Decoration Forever

 We recently discussed the importance and characteristics of Art Deco style.
-Living its golden years in the period between two biggest global conflicts Art Deco was one of the most elegant and glamorous styles in the modern art history.
-Between 1920’s and 1940’s Art Deco was embraced by many artists regardless of the field they were working in, from architecture and interior design to painting, sculpture, ceramics, fashion and jewelry.
-At the interwar period, Art Deco patterns were a synonym for modernist ideas of progress, optimistic celebrations of life and luxurious lifestyle of a generation of youth who was coming of age after the war.
+Living its golden years in the period between the two biggest global conflicts Art Deco was one of the most elegant and glamorous styles in modern art history.
+Between the 1920s and 1940s Art Deco was embraced by many artists regardless of the field they were working in, from architecture and interior design to painting, sculpture, ceramics, fashion and jewelry.
+In the interwar period, Art Deco patterns were a synonym for modernist ideas of progress, optimistic celebrations of life and luxurious lifestyle of a generation of youth who was coming of age after the war.
 Art Deco aesthetics and heritage continues to live today, and the nostalgic trends in today’s society continue to revive some of the features of this glorious style of the past.
 In the spirit of remembrance, we are today revisiting the works of ten most influential Art Deco artists and talking about the way they have changed the world of decoration.

 Tamara de Lempicka – The Baroness with a Brush

-Tamara de Lempicka is possibly one of the most admired and most recognizable Art Deco painters.
-Born in Poland in 1898 and settling in Paris after the Russian revolution, Lempicka became engaged in the bohemian lifestyle of 1920’s Parisian socialites, painting portraits of many prominent figures including the exiled nobility, which brought her critical acclaim, fame, and considerable wealth.
+Tamara de Lempicka is possibly one of the most admired and most recognizable Art Deco artists.
+Born in Poland in 1898 and settling in Paris after the Russian revolution, Lempicka became engaged in the bohemian lifestyle of 1920s Parisian socialites, painting portraits of many prominent figures including the exiled nobility, which brought the painter critical acclaim, fame, and considerable wealth.
 Her artistry is a perfect representation of her lifestyle of glamour.
 Drawing inspiration from the popular painting movements of the time like cubism, for instance, Tamara de Lempicka developed her unique approach, which was more subtle than the original cubist expression, elegant, precise and clean.
 The bold bright colors and angular style that came to dominate her work, as the main features of Art Deco style, are among the main reasons why Tamara de Lempicka’s oeuvre is seen as the best representative of Art Deco painting.
 She was one of the most prominent portrait painters in her generation, favored by the elite audience and her works are even today greeted with enthusiasm.

 Erté – Extravagant Costume Designer

 Romain de Tirtoff known by his alias Erté is probably one of the best known Art Deco designers.
 Born in St. Petersburg in 1892, he became one of the most influential fashion designers and illustrators in Paris in 1920’s.
 Erté became widely recognized for his sophisticated and highly stylized fashion illustrations.
 For two decades, between 1915 and 1937, his works were on the covers of Harper’s Bazaar and appearing in other leading fashion magazines like Vogue and Cosmopolitan.
 Throughout this period, he also collaborated with Paul Poiret, another famous designer from Art Deco golden years and except his illustrations he did numerous designs for opera and theater costumes and stage sets.
 His designs and illustrations are often described as exotic and romantic, extravagant in their appearance.
-In his long career, spanning approximately eight decades, he used to work in the other fields as well, from jewelry design to interior decor and sculpture.
+In his long career, spanning approximately eight decades, this Art Deco designer used to work in the other fields as well, from jewelry design to interior decor and sculpture.
 For a while, he also worked with Hollywood production companies, designing sets and costumes for some memorable films like Ben-Hur.

 René Lalique – A Master Jeweler

 René Jules Lalique is probably the world’s most famous glass art designer whose legacy is still strong today and whose pieces are favored by the collectors.
 Born in 1860 in Paris, Lalique became one of the most praised Art Nouveau jewelry designers working for the leading French jewelers like Cartier and Boucheron.
-In 1920’s René Lalique abandoned his Art Nouveau orientation toward natural, free-flowing forms and adopted the tendencies of the emerging Art Deco style.
+In 1920s René Lalique abandoned his Art Nouveau orientation toward natural, free-flowing forms and adopted the tendencies of the emerging Art Deco art style.
 His pieces became more streamlined and he began experimenting with new materials from metal to enamel.
 However, glass pieces remained his favorite, except they gained new prismatic qualities.
 In the Art Deco period, he dominated the jewelry and glass market, and his success can also be attributed to his lost wax method of glass casting which allowed him to create multiples of the same design.
 Some of his monumental works in Art Deco style, except his smaller perfume bottles, pieces of jewelry, and car ornaments, are the walls of lighted glass and glass columns for ocean liner Normandie and his stylized glass fountain made for the first Art Deco exposition.

-Le Corbusier – The Man behind the Art Deco Term
+Le Corbusier – The Man Behind the Art Deco Term

 Although he was one of the loudest opponents of decorative arts, the architect Charles-Édouard Jeanneret-Gris, better known as Le Corbusier became inseparable from the Art Deco context over the years.
 The first use of the term Art Deco is often attributed to this man, even though the term officially entered the art history vocabulary in the sixties.
 In 1925, at the inaugural Art Deco exhibition, Le Corbusier’s pavilion stood in opposition to the extravagant decorative motifs typical for the new style.
 Already an idol in the history of architecture, Le Corbusier favored standardized housing, purist aesthetics, strict and rational designs.
 Closer to the Bauhaus ideas Le Corbusier’s architectural works were anti-decorative and hostile towards the luxurious, expensive and exotic materials promoted by Art Deco artists.
 However, due to Art Deco’s close relation to modernist aesthetics and Le Corbusier’s early works as a decorator, his name became essential in any talk about the history of Art Deco style.